 ARTICLE 16. a.
-A coach is a person subject to the rules who, while in the team area or coaching box, observes the game and/or gives instructions to players and substitutes.
+A coach is a person subject to the rules who, while in the team area, coaching box, press box (or another authorised place within the playing enclosure), observes the game and/or gives instructions to players and substitutes.

 - b.
 A player/coach is regarded as being a coach when in the team area or coaching box and as a player or substitute otherwise. - c.
 Each team shall designate a coach as its head coach, and identify him on the roster form and to the referee.
+A head coach disqualified from the game may designate a new head coach (Rule 9-2-6-d).